The Bird of Paradise plant, Strelitzia reginae (Stre-litzia regi-nae or Strel-it-zia re-ginae) is an evergreen perennial popular as a landscape plant.

 Crane Flower Strelitzia Uses

-Strelitzia reginae is considered to be mildly toxic for pets and even humans, if consumed in large quantity.
+Strelitzia reginae is considered to be mildly toxic for pets and even humans, if consumed in large quantities.

 Despite, its mildly toxic nature, it is grown as an ornamental plant indoors and outdoors.
 In the Cape, the seeds are also used to sour milk.